timob0/jornada-dosbox/README.md

 - libsdl1.2debian libsdl1.2-dev

 ## building
-I'd suggest to use the desktop PC and QEMU running on the CF card
+I'd suggest to use the desktop PC and QEMU running on the CF card, running this on the Jornada should also be possible but might take some serious time.

 - Make sure dependencies are installed, apt-get install them
 - git clone this repo, maybe to /opt/jornada-dosbox